leburnett/reiser-documentation/Ephys/ephys_nested_rf_how-to-make.md

 #### Pre-making the full field bar stimuli for P2
 Using the `G4_pattern_generator_gui` full field bar stimuli were made.
 A single vertical bar stimulus was made, 4 pixels width, then the "rotation" of the arena was updated to get the patterns in the 8 different orientations (1/8 pi).
 These patterns were saved in `\results\patterns\protocol2\full_field_bars` or after July 2025 changed to lower contrast bars (background = 4 not 6) `\results\patterns\protocol2\full_field_bars`.

+{: .important }
-The patterns 0015 and 0016 (OFF bars at 6/8 and 7/8pi) were updated in OCTOBER 2025 (15/10/2025).
+> The patterns 0015 and 0016 (OFF bars at 6/8 and 7/8pi) were updated in OCTOBER 2025 (15/10/2025).
 Previously, they were moving in the opposite direction to the other bar stimuli.
 This has been corrected now.
 The processing scripts will also need to be updated.

 ![G4_pattern_generator_gui view when making the full field bar stimuli.]({{ site.baseurl }}/assets/imgs/ephys/nested_RF_stimulus/patterns/0001.png){:standalone .ifr_center .pop}